APPENDIX E

 on the internet.

-- Start the results program and set the number of teams,
+- Set the number of teams,

 - Set the Competition name.